FREQUENTLY ASKED QUESTIONS

 Who we are: More about our charity

-Our objective is to offer as many vacations as possible to families with a sick child that cannot financially afford an all-in vacation.
+Our objective is to offer as many family vacations as possible to families with a sick child that cannot financially afford an all-in vacation.
 Therefore, we sometimes work together with other charities or foundations whose objective is to provide medical assistance, healthcare and/or medical research.
+They can help us with the nomination of the right families with a sick child that meet our selection criteria.
 For instance, a collaboration is not excluded with an association offering home-based education for children with a chronic disease or supporting sick children with medical assistance or equipment.
-Beyond the Moon does not collaborate with associations that raise their own funds to organise holidays for sick children.
+Beyond the Moon does not collaborate with associations that raise funds to also organise free vacations for sick children.

 No. Beyond the Moon does not use telemarketing (no telephone calls) to raise funds.
-We strongly advise you to be cautious should you be approached in the street, at the doorstep, at fairs, etc. to donate funds for Beyond the Moon.
+We strongly advise you to be cautious should you be approached in the street, at the doorstep, at fairs, etc. to donate funds in aid of Beyond the Moon.
 Always check before making a donation.

 Yes, however only in Belgium (more about tax-deductible receipts in Dutch or French).
-Sponsors outside of Belgium can get a receipt acknowledgement.
+Sponsors outside of Belgium can get an acknowledgement receipt.

 The texts, photos, drafting, lay-out, slogans, illustrations, logos and all the other elements published on this website, are protected by intellectual property rights that are exclusively owned by Beyond the Moon.
 Every copy, adaptation, translation, processing, use or modification of all or part of these elements, regardless of the form or means used, is strictly forbidden, except if it the source is mentioned and with the prior written consent of Beyond the Moon.
 Any third party organising an action expressly undertakes to integrally respect the intellectual property rights owned by Beyond the Moon.
 Beyond the Moon reserves itself the right to take all measures, which it seems adequate in order to prevent or terminate any violation of its intellectual property rights.